zuch/VulaMobi/readme.md

 **Responses**:
  - `logged_in` - logged in, re-route to home view
  - `logged_out` - logged out, re-route to login view
- - `empty` - Username or Password are empty, display feedback message
+ - `Empty Username or Password` - Username or Password are empty, display feedback message
- - `incorrect` - Username or Password is incorrect, display feedback message
+ - `Incorrect Username or Password` - Username or Password is incorrect, display feedback message
- - `already` - already logged in, re-route to home view

 **Response Type**: `TEXT`